Illegal drug trade: Social impacts

 Although narcotics are illegal in the US, they have become integrated into the nation's culture and are seen as a recreational activity by sections of the population.
 Illicit drugs are considered to be a commodity with strong demand, as they are typically sold at a high value.
 This high price is caused by a combination of factors that include the potential legal ramifications that exist for suppliers of illicit drugs and their high demand.
 Despite the constant effort by politicians to win the war on drugs, the US is still the world's largest importer of illegal drugs.

 Throughout the 20th century, narcotics other than cocaine also crossed the Mexican border, meeting the US demand for alcohol during the 1920s Prohibition, opiates in the 1940s, marijuana in the 1960s, and heroin in the 1970s.
-Most of the U.S. imports of drugs come from Mexican drug cartels.
+Most of the US imports of drugs come from Mexican drug cartels.
 In the United States, around 195 cities have been infiltrated by drug trafficking that originated in Mexico.
 An estimated $10bn of the Mexican drug cartel's profits come from the United States, not only supplying the Mexican drug cartels with the profit necessary for survival, but also furthering America's economic dependence on drugs.

 Demographics

-With a large wave of immigrants in the 1960s and onwards, the United States saw an increased heterogeneity in its public.
-In the 1980s and 90s, drug-related homicide was at a record high.
+With a large wave of immigrants in the 1960s and onwards, the United States saw an increasingly heterogeneous public.
+In the 1980s and 1990s, drug-related homicide was at a record high.
 This increase in drug violence became increasingly tied to these ethnic minorities.
 Though the rate of violence varied tremendously among cities in America, it was a common anxiety in communities across urban America.
 An example of this could be seen in Miami, a city with a host of ethnic enclaves.
 Between 1985 and 1995, the homicide rate in Miami was one of the highest in the nation—four times the national homicide average.
 This crime rate was correlated with regions with low employment and was not entirely dependent on ethnicity.

-The baby boomer generation also felt the effects of the drug trade in their increased drug use from the 1960s to 80s.
+The baby boomer generation also felt the effects of the drug trade in their increased drug use from the 1960s to 1980s.
 Along with substance use, criminal involvement, suicide and murder were also on the rise.
 Due to the large amount of baby boomers, commercial marijuana use was on the rise.
 This increased the supply and demand for marijuana during this time period.